gwosc-tutorial/gwosc-catalog/docs/schema.md

     - `event_name`: (string) The name of the event using the convention `GWyymmdd_hhmmss`.
     - `gps`: (float) The GPS time of the detection.
 Geocenter times are preferred.
     - `event_description`: (string; optional) Can be used for any user notes for a particular event.
 This appears in a box on the Event Detail View.
-    - `detectors`: (list(string); optional) A list of detector data used for this event.
-This parameter should not be used by groups outside the LVK, as the default is to inlclude all available strain data for an event.
+    - `detectors`: (list(string); optional) A list of detectors for which strain data should be publicly released for this event.
+This parameter is not needed for groups outside the LVK.

 3. Search level